isuda/hw-assignment-example/README.md

 * Clicking "Download Selected" when some or all items are displayed should generate an alert box with the path and device of all selected files.
 * Precise/exact HTML formatting/styling to match the mockup is not required however rows should change colour when selected and on hover.

-> Note: I am interpreting the requirement "The select-all checkbox should be in a selected state if all items are selected." as
-> "The select-all checkbox should be in a selected state if all available items are selected."

 ## Setup

 ```bash